kumar303/mohawk/docs/usage.rst

 There are two parties involved in `Hawk`_ communication: a :class:`sender <mohawk.Sender>` and a :class:`receiver <mohawk.Receiver>`.
-They use use a shared secret to sign and verify each other's messages.
+They use a shared secret to sign and verify each other's messages.

 **Sender**
     A client who wants to access a Hawk-protected resource.
-    The client will sign their request and when they receive a response they will also verify the response signature.
+    The client will sign their request and upon receiving a response will also verify the response signature.

 **Receiver**
     A server that uses Hawk to protect its resources.
 The server will check